raforg/rawhide/README.md

 metadata.

-File glob patterns and *Perl*-compatible regular expressions (regexes) can be used to match files by their name, path, symlink target path, file type description, MIME type, access control list, and extended attributes.
+File glob patterns and *Perl*-compatible regular expressions (regexes) can be used to match files by their name, path, symlink target path, body, file type description, MIME type, access control list, and extended attributes.

 Search criteria can also include comparisons with the inode metadata of arbitrary reference files, and the exit success status of arbitrary shell